 - ¾ cup-1 cup shredded cheese

-- 1 cup chopped ham, cooked sausage, bacon or cooked veggies like broccoli, mushrooms
+- 1 cup veggies like broccoli, red bell pepper, mushrooms…

 - Preheat the oven to 350 degrees.